 1.Put on Seat Protectors

-They curtail the tension and friction induced by the seat.
-They come in different models ranging from essential to complex models.
-The basic model works as effectively as the complex model because to prevent car seat stains.
+They effectively reduce the tension and friction induced by the seat.
+They come in different models ranging from bare bones to complex models with tons of bells and whistles.

 2. The CCR Method

 it is another method for averting car seat stains.
 It stands for Clean Condition and Rest.
 It is a method to tackle temporary damage.